joelvaneenwyk/huginn-wiki/Deploying-on-aws-or-virtualbox-using-vagrant-and-chef-solo.md

-Make sure you have Vagrant and Virtualbox(Not necessary, if deploying to AWS) installed.
+Make sure you have [Vagrant](http://www.vagrantup.com/) installed.
+Install [VirtualBox](https://www.virtualbox.org/) if you'd like to use it for testing, and/or setup an EC2 account for deployment.

+Move to your Huginn directory in the Terminal.

 Install librarian-chef gem

     gem install librarian-chef